 An additional problem arises: are systems without limitation rare or should they be treated equitably with limitation cases?
-The arguments in favor of limitation typicalness are as follows: the real chemical networks are very multiscale with very different constants and concentrations.
-For such systems it is improbable to meet a situation with compatible effects of different stages.
+The arguments in favor of limitation typicality are as follows: the real chemical networks are multi-scale with very different constants and concentrations.
+For such systems it is improbable to meet a situation with compatible effects of all different stages.
 Of course, these arguments are statistical and apply to generic systems from special ensembles.

-During last century, the concept of limiting step was revised several times.
-First simple idea of a "narrow place" (a least conductive step) could be applied without adaptation only to a simple cycle of irreversible steps that are of the first order (see Chap.
-16 of [5] or the paper of R.K.
-Boyd [6]).
+During the last century, the concept of the limiting step was revised several times.
+First simple idea of a "narrow place" (a least conductive step) could be applied without adaptation only to a simple cycle of irreversible steps that are of the first order (see Chapter 16 of the book Johnston (1966) or the paper of Boyd (1978)).
 When researchers try to apply this idea in more general situations they meet various difficulties such as:

-- Some reactions have to be "pseudomonomolecular."
+- Some reactions have to be "pseudomonomolecular".
 Their constants depend on concentrations of outer components, and are constant only under condition that these outer components are present in constant concentrations, or change sufficiently slow.
-For example, the simplest Michaelis-Menten enzymatic reaction is $E + S \rightarrow ES \rightarrow E + P$ (E here stands for enzyme, S for substrate, and P for product), and the linear catalytic cycle here is $S \rightarrow ES \rightarrow S$.
-Hence, in general we must consider nonlinear systems. - Even under fixed outer components concentration, the simple "narrow place" behaviour could be spoiled by branching or by reverse reactions.
+For example, the simplest Michaelis-Menten enzymatic reaction is $E+S \rightarrow ES \rightarrow E+P$ (E here stands for enzyme, S for substrate and P for product), and the linear catalytic cycle here is $S \rightarrow ES \rightarrow S$.
+Hence, in general we must consider nonlinear systems. - Even under fixed outer components concentration, the simple "narrow place" behavior could be spoiled by branching or by reverse reactions.
 For such reaction systems definition of a limiting step simply as a step with the smallest constant does not work.
 The simplest example is given by the cycle: $A_1 \leftrightarrow A_2 \rightarrow A_3 \rightarrow A_1$.
-Even if the constant of the last step $A_3 \rightarrow A_1$ is the smallest one, the stationary rate may be much smaller than k_3b (where b is the overall balance of concentrations, $b = c_1 + c_2 + c_3$), if the constant of the reverse reaction $A_2 \rightarrow A_1$ is sufficiently big.
+Even if the constant of the last step $A_3 \rightarrow A_1$ is the smallest one, the stationary rate may be much smaller than k_3b (where b is the overall balance of concentrations, $b = c_1+c_2+c_3$), if the constant of the reverse reaction $A_2 \rightarrow A_1$ is sufficiently big.

-In a series of papers [7,8], D.B.
-Northrop clearly explained these difficulties with many examples based on the isotope effect analysis and suggested that the concept of rate-limiting step is "outmoded".
+In a series of papers, Northrop (1981, 2001) clearly explained these difficulties with many examples based on the isotope effect analysis and suggested that the concept of rate-limiting step is "outmoded".
 Nevertheless, the main idea of limiting is so attractive that Northrop's arguments stimulated the search for modification and improvement of the main concept.

-W.J.
-Ray (Jr.) [9] proposed to use the sensitivity analysis.
+Ray (1983) proposed the use of sensitivity analysis.
 He considered cycles of reversible reactions and suggested a definition: The rate-limiting step in a reaction sequence is that forward step for which a change of its rate constant produces the largest effect on the overall rate.
-In his formal definition of sensitivity functions the reciprocal reaction rate (1/W) and rate constants $(1/k_i)$ were used (see [9]) and the connection between forward and reverse step constants (the equilibrium constant) was kept fixed.
+In his formal definition of sensitivity functions the reciprocal reaction rate (1/W) and rate constants $(1/k_i)$ were used and the connection between forward and reverse step constants (the equilibrium constant) was kept fixed.

-Ray's approach was revised by G.C.
-Brown and C.E.
-Cooper [10] from the system control analysis point of view (see [11]).
+Ray's approach was revised by Brown and Cooper (1993) from the system control analysis point of view (see the book of Cornish-Bowden and Cardenas, 1990).
 They stress again that there is no unique rate-limiting step specific for an enzyme, and this step, even if it exists, depends on substrate, product and effector concentrations.
-They demonstrated also that the control coefficients where W is the stationary reaction rate and k_i are constants, are additive and obey the summation theorems (as concentrations do).
-Simple relation between control coefficients of rate constants and intermediate concentrations was reported in [12].
+They also demonstrated that the control coefficients where W is the stationary reaction rate and k_i are constants, are additive and obey the summation theorems (as concentrations do).
+A simple relation between control coefficients of rate constants and intermediate concentrations was reported by Kholodenko et al. (1994).
 This relation connects two type of experiments: measurement of intermediate levels and steady-state rate measurements.